JKorf/CryptoExchange.Net/docs/Clients.md

 ### Processing request responses
 Each request will return a WebCallResult<T> with the following properties:
+`RequestHeaders`: The headers send to the server in the request message
+`RequestMethod`: The Http method of the request
+`RequestUrl`: The url the request was send to
+`ResponseLength`: The length in bytes of the response message
+`ResponseTime`: The duration between sending the request and receiving the response
-`ResponseHeaders`: The headers returned from the server `ResponseStatusCode`: The status code as returned by the server `Success`: Whether or not the call was successful.
+`ResponseHeaders`: The headers returned from the server
+`ResponseStatusCode`: The status code as returned by the server
+`Success`: Whether or not the call was successful.
 If successful the `Data` property will contain the resulting data, if not successful the `Error` property will contain more details about what the issue was
 `Error`: Details on what went wrong with a call.
-Only filled when `Success` == `false` `Data`: Data returned by the server
+Only filled when `Success` == `false`
+`OriginalData`: Will contain the originally received unparsed data if this has been enabled in the client options `Data`: Data returned by the server, only available if `Success` == `true`

 When processing the result of a call it should always be checked for success.
-Not doing so will result in `NullReference` exceptions.
+Not doing so will result in `NullReference` exceptions when the call fails for whatever reason.

 *Check call result*
 ```csharp